alexandershov/raytracer/devlog.md

   It was a close call between pipenv and poetry, but let's go with pipenv since it's recommended on packaging.python.org.
 But poetry looks good tool with the pyproject.toml support.
-* What to use for the visuals?
+* ~~What to use for the visuals?
 Tkinter?
 BMP file?
 Pillow?
-  Some other interactive option?
+  Some other interactive option?~~
+  Let's go with Pillow, tkinter looks strange, but anyway I'll hide drawing stuff behind the abstraction so it doesn't matter.
+For now let it be Pillow.
 * ~~Is there any use of numpy here?~~
   Probably not, because I want to do the math by myself.
 * Should I use Entity-Component-System here (at least for the sake of learning)?